geronimp/enrichM/README.md

 ```
 enrichm data
 ```
+This should take approx. 15 minutes.
 To check for updates and install updates, simply run the same command.

 # Subcommands